Sully001/E-Commerce-Website/README.md

 1. `Move into the laravel-site directory`
 2. Run command `composer install` in the terminal
+2.1 Make sure to run the command `php artisan migrate:refresh --seed` This will automatically create an admin account for you, which is the first admin at the bottom of this file
 3. `php artisan key:generate`
 4. `php artisan serve`
 5. Open the website in your browser `http://127.0.0.1:8000`